Yagiz94/OS-Process-Threads/README.md

 -> In this project, a Histogram is implemented by using multiple processes and multiple threads.

+-> Semaphore is implemented to manage process synchronization & mutex lock is used to establish thread synchronization.

 -> syn_phistogram.c uses multi-process execution and syn_thistogram.c uses multi-thread execution.

 In syn_phistogram.c: